 Octopus is a fairly common food in Japan and found sometimes in other ethnic dish such as Mediterranean cuisine.
 We don’t eat often but it’s one of ingredients that we use for Sushi, Takoyaki, and octopus salad called Tako Su (たこ酢).

-This Octopus Salad might served as an appetizer menu in your local Japanese restaurant but it’s actually very easy to make yourself if you are able to find some Octopus Sashimi.
-Even though we call it Octopus sashimi, it’s actually cooked since it’s been boiled already.
+This octopus salad is actually very easy to make yourself if you are able to find some sashimi/sushi-grade octopus (タコ刺身) in a Japanese grocery store.
+Even though we call it sashimi/sushi-grade octopus, it actually has been boiled already.
 The texture is a bit chewy, but when sliced thin, it can be consumed easily by adults.
-Besides on a sushi and dipped in soy sauce, it also goes really well after soaking in a vinegar bath.

-I know this recipe is not for everyone but I hope you will try it once and let me know what you think.
+I know octopus may not be for everyone but I hope you will give this recipe a try and let me know what you think.
 Happy Wednesday!

 - 1/3 English cucumber (or 1 Japanese Cucumber)

 - 1/2 Tbsp. roasted white sesame seeds